FusionAuth/fusionauth-angular-example/README.md

 * Error 404: Invalid username or email.
 * Error 422: The user does not have an email address.
 Log in to FusionAuth and create a user with a username, but no email.

-For the Reset Password page see [Change Password] errors.
+For the Reset Password page:
+* Error 404: The token has expired and the user will need to resend the Forgot Password email.

 #### Sign Up
 ![](images/FusionAuth%20Angular%20Example-Sign%20Up.png)